Meet The Team

-His particular interests include internal medicine, surgery, dentistry, and ophthalmology.
+His interests include internal medicine, surgery, dentistry, and ophthalmology.
 In August of 2007, he became the owner of Castle Pines Veterinary Hospital.
-When not busy at work, you can find him coaching baseball, riding his bike, running in the mountains, or arguing politics with anyone that will listen.
-He and his wife Diana make their home in Highlands Ranch with their three children Katie, Sarah, and Matt as well as their dog Gracie and cat Oliver.
+When not busy at work, you can find him arguing politics with anyone that will listen.
+He and his wife Diana make their home in Highlands Ranch.

 Dr. Alicia Hanson